 “No te preocupes.
 Tranquilo.
 Una palabra a la vez.”
 Don’t worry.
 Relax.
-One word at a time, my mother will tell me, while I struggled to formulate comprehensible sentences, asking her for the whereabouts of my G.I.
+One word at a time, my mother will tell me, while I struggled to formulate sentences asking her for the whereabouts of my G.I.
 Joe toys.

 Until the age of 8, I struggled with a speech impediment.
 I had a difficult time pronouncing words and sounds.
 It was hard making friends and I was bullied a lot in school because I couldn’t express myself clearly.

-My experience in grades K through 2 was not your typical childhood experience.
+My experience in grades K through 2 was not ordinary.
 School involved strenuous speech therapy sessions outside of my regular classroom schedule.
-Classmates consistently mocked me when my speech therapist, Mrs. Williams, picked me up from class for each session.
-Every time I walked towards the front of the classroom to meet the therapist, I would hear several students whispering insulting names or imitating my speech impediment, “Ge-Ge-rome ta-ta-talks like a-a-a-a b-b-b-baby!”
-Laughter would erupt behind me as I walked between the rows of desks, staring at the floor, wishing this wasn’t real, and hoping that I’d wake up from this awful dream.
+Classmates would mock me when my speech therapist, Mrs. Williams, picked me up from class for each session.
+As I walked towards the front of the classroom to meet the therapist, I would hear several students whispering insulting names or imitating my speech impediment.
+“Ge-Ge-rome ta-ta-talks like a-a-a-a b-b-b-baby!”
+Laughter would erupt as I walked between the rows of desks, staring at the floor, wishing this wasn’t real, hoping that I’d wake up from an awful dream.

-Looking back, I could see why making friends was not easy.
+In hindsight, I understand why making friends was difficult.
 Kids would exhaust themselves trying to decipher every sentence that came hurling out of my mouth.
-It wasn’t considered fun to play with me.
+It wasn’t fun to play with me.

 Overtime, I developed a low self-esteem, which negatively impacted my social relationships.
-I hated going to school and constantly fake sick as to excuse myself from attending.
-Home was my refuge, my safe place away from the bullying, and watching my favorite television shows – specifically The Busy World of Richard Scarry and Little Bear – was my retreat from the real world.
+I hated attending school.
+I constantly faked sick to excuse myself from getting out of bed.
+Home was my refuge.
+It was my safe place away from the bullying, and watching my favorite television shows – specifically The Busy World of Richard Scarry and Little Bear – was my retreat from the real world.

 After feeling defeated from all the friendship rejections I received over the years, I begged my mother to “fix me.”
 I really did not understand what was wrong with me.
-I just wanted friends to play manhunt with or to create new elaborate war stories with my collection of G.I.
+I wanted friends so to play manhunt with and to create new elaborate war stories with my collection of G.I.
 Joes.
-I craved for the normal boy stuff experience.
+I craved for the normal boyhood experience.

-My mother never showed her weakness to us and always found a way to fix things no matter how bad they got.
+My mother never displayed weakness nor the feeling of struggling.
+She always found a way to fix things no matter how bad they got.
 But when I asked her to fix me, she felt powerless given her capabilities in this realm.
 She only knew enough English to defend herself, and teaching me was going to prove too difficult.

 Near the end of the school year, Mrs. Williams administered my final speech therapy test.
-As she showed me words on index cards, I began pronouncing each one flawlessly.
+As she showed me words on index cards, I pronounced each word flawlessly.
 “BAL-LOON” and not “BA-YOO.”
 “PEO-PLE” and not “PEE-POO.”
-As they say on Super Nintendo’s NBA Jam whenever you shoot back-to-back buckets, I was on fire!

-After the test ended, Mrs. Williams scribbled notes on my progress report and placed it inside an envelope marked “TO THE PARENTS OF GEROME CABRERA.”
+After the test ended, Mrs. Williams handed me an envelope marked “TO THE PARENTS OF GEROME CABRERA.”
 She did not tell me if I had passed, nor did she say if I did well.
 She just handed me the letter and walked me back to class.

-As soon as we entered the classroom, Mrs. Williams pulled my 2nd-grade teacher to the side.
+When we entered the classroom, Mrs. Williams pulled my 2nd-grade teacher to the side.
 I was ashamed that class was interrupted because of my entrance.
 I could sense the students staring and pointing fingers at me.
 At my desk, I placed my head down, and prayed for Superman to fly me far away from this school.
-I was so embarrassed, but mostly terrified, at the possibility of still being in speech class next year in 3rd grade.
+I was embarrassed, but mostly terrified, at the possibility of still being in speech class next year in 3rd grade.